MicrosoftDocs/well-architected/well-architected/cost-optimization/create-culture-financial-responsibility.md

 ### Make budgets and costs transparent

-Making budgets and costs transparent means openly communicating financial information about a workload or project with stakeholders.
-When you're making costs transparent, consider these strategies:
+Making budgets and costs transparent requires openly communicating financial information about a workload or project with stakeholders.
+It helps cultivate an environment of trust and accountability, where everyone understands the financial implications of their actions and works collaboratively towards cost optimization.
+To make costs transparent, consider these strategies:

 - *Involve everyone*: Ensure that everyone involved in the project or workload has access to budget information.
 Include team members, managers, and decision-makers.
 Sharing the budget information makes everyone feel accountable for their actions and decisions by fostering a sense of ownership.
 - *Share budget details*: Consider sharing the allocated budget, cost breakdowns, and financial goals for the workload or project with stakeholders.